 Middlesex student Lutalo Muhammad struck gold in the inaugural World Taekwondo Grand Prix and promised to “dominate” the sport after becoming world number one.

-The Olympic bronze medalist and Middlesex Sports Science student won the -80kg final in Manchester, with a dramatic golden point victory over Russia's Albert Gaun.
+The Olympic bronze medallist and Middlesex Sports Science student won the -80kg final in Manchester, with a dramatic golden point victory over Russia's Albert Gaun.

 The victory means he becomes number one in the -80kg category.
 “My dad wants me to go on and dominate the sport.
 I’m confident I can do that.
 I'll work extra hard to stay on top," said Lutalo.